Analysis | Trump’s incoherent defense of his coronavirus response

 Except the chart Stephanopoulos had just showed him was on a per capita basis — deaths per million residents.

-Stephanopoulos also confronted Trump with his past comments on the Chinese response and its president, Xi Jinping, which Trump repeatedly praised early on before turning against them in recent months.
+Stephanopoulos also confronted Trump with his past comments on the Chinese response and its leader, Xi Jinping, which Trump repeatedly praised early on before turning against them in recent months.

 Asked whether he got it wrong, Trump wouldn’t concede the point — but also, remarkably, suggested he said such things because of trade negotiations and that he had merely taken Xi’s word for it.

 “I don’t think I did,” Trump said.
 “We just finished a trade deal. … I didn’t say one way or the other.
 I’m not saying one way or the other.
-At the beginning, before anybody knew what it was, I spoke with President Xi, and he said we are doing it well, we have it under control.
+At the beginning, before anybody knew what it was, I spoke with President Xi, and he said, we are doing it well, we have it under control.
 And I was very open with that.
-He told me that it was under control, that everything was, and it turned out to be not true."
+He told me that it was under control, that everything was, and it turned out to be not true.”

 It bears noting that this was at the same point in which Trump was privately warning about the danger of the virus while publicly downplaying it.
-Trump clearly vouched for Xi, without attributing such assurances to Xi.
+Trump vouched for Xi, without attributing such assurances to Xi.
 And the idea that an American president would just take China’s word for it runs counter to Trump’s claim to be so tough on China and on top of the ball on the coronavirus.

-All that doesn’t exactly paint the picture that Trump seeks to paint on the coronavirus — and his broader presidency.

 All that doesn’t exactly resemble the picture Trump has sought to paint of himself as a calm, tough leader at the helm of the coronavirus response — or his broader presidency.